knyazer/Silver-qt/README.md

 ```
 sudo apt install -y qt5-default pyqt5-devlibqt5multimedia5-plugins qml-module-qtmultimedia qml-module-qt-labs-settings libqt5multimedia5-plugins
 ```
-Also, there is added part which checks whether you have multimedia installed, and if not the app will merely have limited functionality
+Also, there is added part which checks whether you have multimedia installed, and if not the app will merely have limited functionality.
+(Ubuntu is recommended to use, as the app have not been tested on other platforms, but you can try to run it on your own risk)
 ### Instructions
 On the first screen you can see settings icon in the top right corner and upload button in the center of the screen.
 Also there is a switch, which enables automatic traversal of folders, so it will automatically upload all videos in that folder and its subfolders.